cumulus13/pt-go/README.md

 ## 🎯 Use Cases

-### 1. Version Control System
+### 1. Version Control System with Context ✨ NEW!
-Use PT as a lightweight version control for any text file:
+Use PT as a lightweight version control with meaningful comments:
-- Track every change automatically
+- Track every change with why it was made
-- Compare versions visually with delta (NEW!)
+- Compare versions visually with delta
 - Restore any previous version instantly
+- **See the context** of each change through comments
 - No git repository needed
-- Works with any file, anywhere (recursive search) (NEW!)

-### 2. Quick Note Management
+### 2. Configuration Management with Audit Trail ✨ NEW!
-Perfect for rapid note-taking:
+Perfect for tracking config changes:
-- Copy from anywhere, paste to file
-- All versions preserved
+- Document why each config change was made
+- Check mode prevents duplicate backups
+- Compare configurations visually
-- Easy to find and restore
+- Easy rollback with context
-- Find notes even if you forgot the exact location (NEW!)
+- Complete audit trail with comments

-### 3. Code Snippet Library
+### 3. Code Snippet Library with Notes ✨ NEW!
-Build your snippet collection:
+Build your snippet collection with context:
-- Save snippets with one command
+- Save snippets with descriptive comments
-- Version history included
+- Version history with reasons for changes
-- Compare different versions with beautiful diffs (NEW!)
+- Compare different versions
-- Organize snippets in subdirectories (NEW!)

-### 4. Configuration Management
-Track configuration changes:
-- Backup before every edit
-- Compare with previous configs using delta (NEW!)
-- Easy rollback on mistakes
-- See what changed and when
-- Find configs in complex project structures (NEW!)

-### 5. Log File Management
-Efficient log handling:
-- Append mode for logs
-- Tree view of log directories
-- Compare log versions
-- Safe cleanup with backups
+- Organize with meaningful metadata
-- Track logs across different locations (NEW!)

-### 6. Documentation Workflow
+### 4. Documentation Workflow with Tracking ✨ NEW!
 Better documentation management:
-- Track all documentation changes
+- Track all changes with explanations
-- Visual diff of updates with delta (NEW!)
+- Visual diff of updates
 - Restore previous versions
+- **Know why changes were made**
-- Organized backup history
+- Organized backup history with comments
-- Work with docs in any subdirectory (NEW!)

-### 7. Multi-Project Workspace (NEW!)
-Perfect for working across multiple projects:
-- Quickly save files in any project subdirectory
-- Automatic file location discovery
+### 5. Emergency Rollback with Context ✨ NEW!
+Quick recovery with understanding:
+- Instant rollback to any version
+- See why each version was saved
-- Compare versions across project restructures
+- Compare what changed
-- Never lose track of where files are located
+- Document the rollback reason
+- Complete incident tracking

 ## 🤝 Contributing